-The company has identified a number of early warning indicators (EWIs) against which assets are monitored.
-If any of the events occur, internal consideration is given as to whether an individual loan should move to stage 2 classification.
+The company has identified a number of early warning indicators (EWIs) against which its loan is monitored.
+If any of the events occur, internal consideration is given as to whether the loan should move to stage 2 classification.

 EWIs include but are not restricted to, the following: